iamshadmirza/BlogsByShad/blogs/node-lesson9/index.md

 ee.emit("New User", { username: "Shad", email: "something@example.com"});
 ```

-Don't forget to call `removeLister()` when you're done with the event to avoid memory leak when you're using `addListener()`.
+> Note: Don't forget to call `removeListener()` when you're done with the event to avoid memory leak whenever you're using `addListener()`.

 ### Step 4: Handle Errors

-There is a certain scenario where an error might occur.
+There are certain scenarios where an error might occur.
 One such case is when you emit an event that has no handler.
-This will make EventEmitter generate an exclusion that must be handled or the process will fail altogether.
+This will make EventEmitter generate an exclusion that must be handled or the process will fail entirely.
+We don't want this to happen.

-Luckily, we can add an event handler for error before emitting any events and it will take care of all the errors.
+Luckily, we can add an event handler for errors specifically before emitting any events and it will take care of all the error exclusions that might occur.
 Let's see how:

 ```js
 ee.on('error', function (){